excaangga/tualang-api/README.md

 2. Initiate a conversation by accessing `/initiate`.
 3. Choose a conversation from the list using `/list`.
 4. Interact with the AI Dungeon Master by sending messages to `/chat/<chat_id>`.

-Remember to customize the logic, add error handling, and enhance the features according to your specific RPG scenario!

----

-Feel free to modify and expand upon this `readme.md` to suit your needs.
-If you have any further questions or need assistance, feel free to ask! 🚀